veerrajukakarla434/vrk-core-java-programming/Part2_CoreJava_Interview_Questions.md

 **2. Avoid Memory Leaks Related to a WebApp Classloader**
 * If you are using Jetty 7.6.6. or higher, you can prevent WebApp classloader pinning.
 When your code keeps referring to a webapp classloader, memory leaks can easily happen.
 There are two types of leaks in this case: daemon threads and static fields.

-* Static fields are started with the classloaderís value.
+* Static fields are started with the classloader‚Äôs value.
 Even as Jetty stops deploying and then redeploys your webapp, the static reference persists and so the object cannot be cleared from memory.
 * Daemon threads that are started outside the lifecycle of a Web application are prone to memory leaks because these threads have references to the classloader that started the threads.
 * With Jetty, you can use preventers to help you address problems associated with WebApp classloaders.
 For instance, app context leak preventer, such as appcontext.getappcontext() helps you keep the static references within the context classloader.
 Other preventers you can use are the following: